MicrosoftDocs/customer-insights/ci-docs/data/customer-profiles.md

 To return to the **Customers** page, select **Back to Customers**.

+## Removing customer profiles

+Profiles are dynamically generated based on source data.
+To modify the profiles that are created, you must modify the source to remove customer data from the source, thereby eliminating the resulting profile creation in Customer Insights - Data.
+[Read more](dsr-rights-requests.md) about removing profiles.

 ## Next steps

 [Add more data sources](data-sources.md), [enrich unified profiles](enrichment-manage.md), or [create segments](segments.md) to work with unified customer profiles in other applications.